Venta Rapid: Fishing

 In about 1640, Jacob Kettler devised an interesting way of fishing.
 He ordered 100 large wicker baskets, and had fishing weirs carved into the bedrock.
 During seasonal spawning, salmon and sturgeon attempted to overcome the height of the waterfall by jumping into the air.
 The fish that failed to overcome the waterfall were swept by the current back into the canals and ended up in the hanging baskets.
-Later, enterprising fishermen begin to rent a few meters of the waterfall, placed their baskets, and waited for them to fill up with fresh catch.
+Later, enterprising fishermen begin to rent a few metres of the waterfall, placed their baskets, and waited for them to fill up with fresh catch.
 Typical catch was about 80–100 fish and was a good supplement to an annual income.
 Kuldīga used to be called 'the town where one can catch salmon in the air'.

 The salmon and sturgeon in the river disappeared long ago, and in 1892 the last sturgeon was caught.

 Nowadays, mostly the vimba is fished.
 However, fishing is prohibited during the spawning season.

 Legends

 Folk legend tells the origin of the waterfall as follows.
 At the location where the Kata Hut now stands, once lived a sorcerer who was angry with the devil himself and intended to take revenge.
 The Devil used to sleep at the sorcerer's hut, and each night he would collect a bag of stones and fly across the Venta.
 But the sorcerer made a rooster crow its morning song, causing all of the village roosters to sing too.
 The devil was frightened and spilled his stones across the river, forming the threshold of the waterfall.

 Another legend attributes the formation of the waterfall to the work Livonian Knights, who mined the stones for the construction of castles.
-The stones were indeed mined, but much later, at the time of the Duke of Courland, and in insignificant amount.
+The stones were indeed mined, but much later, at the time of the Duke of Courland, in an insignificant amount.

 Tourist attractions

 240 m from the waterfall is located the famous Kuldiga brick bridge.
 It was built in 1874 and is the longest operating brick bridge in Europe.
-Built to the building standards of the time it is wide enough for two carriages to pass.
+Built to the building standards of the time, it is wide enough for two carriages to pass.
 Its width is 8 m and its length is 164 m.
-It was modeled after the bridge on Moselle river in Germany that was erected at the time of Roman Empire.
+It was modelled after the bridge on the Moselle river in Germany that was erected at the time of Roman Empire.
 The Kuldiga brick bridge was renovated in 2008 and is now in operation.

 A wooden path for walking and observation was made along the river and the waterfall.
 It is visited by 130,000 tourists annually.